Zequez/logseq-vault/pages/Gaia's Tech Team Gameworld.md

 - ## Intended Outcome: Purpose
 -
 - ## First Attempt
 	- I'm doing a small 3hs workshop where I'll be doing a flow of collaborative web development that's easy to get into.
-The goal of the workshop is that by the end, as a group we'll have a group app, and
+The goal of the workshop is that by the end, as a group we'll have a group app, and each of us will have an individual published website.
 	  ()
 	  my purpose here is to give people the tools to harness the power of the Internet in the service of Gaia.
 So I'll be demonstrating a flow of web app development that's easy to get into, and allows us to work together to co-create digital tooling to flow power into our gameworlds.
 -